devanshb26/NL-FIIT-SemEval19-Task9/README.md

 # Overview

-The repository contains source code of the models submitted by NL-FIIT team.
+The repository contains source code of the models submitted by NL-FIIT team as a part of SemEval 2019 Task 9 submission.

 ## Citation
 ```